ashmitahaldar/tp/docs/UserGuide.md

 ### [Redoing a command : `redo`](#toc) <a name="redo"></a>

 * Redo last action, reverting state of application to that before previous undo
-* Redo history will be cleared when commands that edit the state of the data are made
+* Redo history will be cleared when commands that edit the state of the data are made, a.k.a new changes clear the redo history.

 ### [Importing a save file : `import`](#toc) <a name="import"></a>